 Tata AIA introduces life insurance solutions in US$ for Non-Resident Indians

-(MENAFN- Adfactors PR) Bengaluru, 29 August 2024: Tata AIA Life Insurance Co.
-Ltd. (Tata AIA), one of India’s leading life insurers, has announced the launch of its offshore branch at Gujarat International Finance Tech-City (GIFT City), India’s first International Financial Services Centre (IFSC).
+(MENAFN- Adfactors PR) Bengaluru, September 03, 2024 - Tata AIA Life Insurance Co.
+Ltd. (Tata AIA), one of India’s leading life insurers, has announced the launch of its offshore branch at Gujarat International Finance Tech-City (GIFT City), India’s first International financial Services Centre (IFSC).
 The Branch will offer US dollar denominated life insurance products to Non-Resident Indians (NRIs), through its website

 Venky Iyer, Managing Director & Chief Executive Officer, Tata AIA, said, “The setting up of IFSC GIFT City is a remarkable step by the Government of India towards widening the scope of Indian financial services.
 It provides a great opportunity for insurers to provide foreign currency denominated products.
 We are delighted to introduce life insurance solutions for our NRI consumers, enabling them to secure their families and fulfill their aspirations.”